Michael Bach (vision scientist)

 Michael Bach (born 10 April 1950) is a German scientist who researches ophthalmology, clinical electroencephalography, clinical electroretinography, visual acuity testing, and visual perception.
-Bach is the creator of website Optical Illusions & Visual Phenomena, which received over two million hits a day in 2005.
+Bach is the creator of website Optical Illusions & Visual Phenomena, which began receiving over two million hits a day in 2005.

 Life and work

 Bach was born in Berlin on 10 April 1950.
-In 1956 he moved with his family to Dortmund, where he attended school.
+In 1956, he moved with his family to Dortmund, where he attended school.
 From 1970 to 1972, Bach completed an undergraduate degree in physics at Ruhr University Bochum, then moved to the University of Freiburg, where he studied for a Master's degree in physics.
-In 1975, he began a part-time position running an electronics workshop in the Department of Psychology, then began as a full-time research assistant in the Department of Neurology in 1978.
+In 1975, he began a part-time position running an electronics workshop in the Department of Psychology, then became a full-time research assistant in the Department of Neurology in 1978.
 Bach was awarded his Master's in physics in 1977 and his PhD, also in physics, in 1981, on the visual system.
 In 1981 he moved into a full-time position in the Department of Ophthalmology, rising to Professor in 1998, and being appointed as Head of Section Visual Function/Electrophysiology at the University Eye Hospital in 1999.
 After Bach's retirement in 2015 he became an Emeritus Scientist, continuing his research.

 In 1996, Bach began his service to the International Society for Clinical Electrophysiology of Vision, establishing, with others, standards for clinical electroencephalography, electroretinography and electrooculography, and becoming the society's president from 2004 to 2011.

 In 1975, Bach married Ulrike Röhling.
 They have three adult children and one grandchild.